9 Tips For Union Officer Elections

 Email campaigns are one example.
 Look for a platform that can automatically send personalized emails to your membership from your uploaded voter list.
 Set up emails for election promotion and to follow-up with results.
 Save even more time by saving these templates for reuse later.

 Online voting is a particularly effective way to capture and understand voting habits.
 Do more of your members vote at a certain time of day?
 Does voting turnout shift based on other factors?
-By examining the time a voter casts a vote to evaluating the vote velocity (how fast all members cast their vote) union officers can better serve the needs of the people they represent.
+By examining the time a members casts a vote to evaluating the vote velocity (how fast all members cast their vote) union officials can better serve the needs of the people they represent.

-Choose a voting platform like eBallot that includes anonymous votes, write-in candidates, and multiple time-saving template options.
+Choose a platform like eBallot that includes anonymous votes, write-in candidates, and multiple time-saving template options.

 Union management software streamlines union activity and communications for union members and officers.
 Effective union management software enables...